3meters/proxibase/readme.md

 Note that on success this call sets return status code to 200, not 201 and one might expect.
 This is due to chaining the call to signin.

 ## Authentication
 Users can be authenticated locally with a password or via a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
-User emails must be unique.
+User emails must be unique in the system.

 ### Local
 If a new user is created with a password we assume the authSource is local.
 We validate that the password is sufficiently strong before saving, and we save a one-way hash of the password the user entered.
 See the users schema for the password rules and hash methods.